andrewbartlett0/off_psi4/README.md

 # Quanformer
-README last updated: Oct 22 2018
+README last updated: Nov 28 2018

 Quanformer is a Python-based pipeline for generating conformers, preparing quantum mechanical (QM) calculations, and processing QM results for a set of input molecules.
 This pipeline is robust enough to use with hundreds of conformers per molecule and tens or hundreds of molecules.